emarsden/ipp-el/README.md

 ## Background

-The IPP network protocol is based on HTTP/1.1 POST requests (or potentially HTTP/2 in the most recent versions, though this library does not support it), using a special `application/ipp` MIME Content-Type.
+The IPP network protocol is based on HTTP/1.1 POST requests (or potentially HTTP/2 in the most recent versions), using a special `application/ipp` MIME Content-Type.
 The data is encoded using simple marshalling rules.

 The Internet Printing Protocol is described in
 [RFC 8011](https://www.rfc-editor.org/rfc/rfc8011.html), and previously RFC numbers 3382, 3381,